Nevrage/ArchSetup/README.md

+# TODO:

+* host some of the scripts on an easier to type url

 # ArchSetup

 * scope are just sed script that preppare the list of packages before prompting the user in vim, this is skipped if a list of packages has been downloaded by the instance script